 The Costs of Hunger

-Fortunately, hunger and famine rates have decreased.
-The Global Goals of Sustainable Development include ending hunger and creating food security and sustainable farming as its number two goal, set to be achieved by 2030.
+Fortunately, famine and malnutrition rates have decreased.
+The Global Goals of Sustainable Development include ending starvation and creating food security and sustainable farming as its number two goal, set to be achieved by 2030.
 The best strategies for ending hunger are supporting small farmers, targeting infant nutrition and utilizing biotechnology in crop creation.

 – Grace Gay